KaiPereira/portfolio/src/lib/posts/boreal.md

 I wasn't too proud of this project, but it was kind of a neat concept around helping to prevent school shootings, so I submitted it and hoped for the best!

-A couple weeks later, I don't actually here anything aside from other people getting rejected, but then a couple weeks before the Boreal Express was going to happen, I got an acceptance letter, I was in for one of the coolest experiences of my life :D
+A couple weeks later, I didn't actually hear anything aside from others being rejected, so I was feeling pretty optimistic, and then a couple weeks before the Boreal Express was going to happen, I got an acceptance letter, I was in for one of the coolest experiences of my life :D

-Fast-forward a couple of weeks, I get my flights booked with the organizers, and I take a ferry over with my family to Vancouver and I'm off on my way to Boreal Express.
+Fast-forward a couple of weeks, I get my flights booked with the organizers, and I take a ferry over with my family to Vancouver and I'm off on my way to the Boreal Express.

 ## The Meetup

 The entire group was set to meet on Jericho beach at sunset, and I got to meet lots of cool people like [Angad](https://angad.me/) who I was feeding the bunnies with, Advay (my roomate) and a bunch of other really interesting hackers!

+I was pretty shy initially because lots of people actually knew each other here, but I wasn't too active in the Hackclub community, so I didn't really know anyone, but we all shared a lot in common, so it wasn't too hard to meet some new people and I chatted to some people about radio's, hardware, server and just generally interesting stuff.

 ![Pasted image 20250828225424.png](/images/Pasted%20image%2020250828225424.png)

-I was pretty shy because this was one of my very first events I'd been too and I was all alone, but after a bit of awkwardness I started to talk to a bunch of people about some common passions and learnt a bunch of cool stuff about radio's, docker and other things.
+My first in-depth chat with someone was this kid who I talked to about radio's and airsoft.
+I was really fascinated about his ham radio because it was like this completely separate thing that only a select few people knew about, and it felt like this really kind community.
+So we played a couple pranks on the radio on some of the local FM channels, which was fun.

 Learning from this experience, I think it's incredibly important to just have deep conversations with people.
 You learn such an insane amount and form incredibly strong connections with those people, I wish I talked a bit more to others but I still learned a lot nonetheless.